 - Go ahead and test the connection – everything should work reliably.

-That said, if you no longer need them, you can request a refund and be reimbursed.
-It’s as if you were using a free VPN for a month, but actually a good one.
+These lack both aspects.
+You can use NordVPN, ExpressVPN, and others for free thanks to their 30-day refund policy.
+If you no longer need them, you can request a refund and be reimbursed.
+It’s as if you were using a free VPN for China for a month, but actually a good one.

 Use NordVPN for Free for 30 Days